Almarch/tamaR/README.md

 go()
 ```

-## 2. Demo
+## 3. Demo

-A demo instance is available [here](https://almarch.shinyapps.io/tamaR).
+The demo instance is available [here](https://almarch.shinyapps.io/tamaR).

 - Connect as admin with the default credentials: **admin**, password: **qwerty**.

-- Start by changing the passwords.
+- Change the passwords.

 - Enable the automatic care bot if you wish the player to use it.